 including djangoproject.com.
 You can also obtain the absolute freshest

-code from `a Subversion checkout`_, but be warned that the code in SVN
+code from `the development repository_`, but be warned that the

-may not always be backwards-compatible, and may well contain bugs that
+development code may not always be backwards-compatible, and may well

-features introduced in Subversion will be added to the documentation
+features introduced in the development trunk will be added to the

 Changes from previous versions